syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Title.md

 # Chart Title

 Chart title is a concise description at the top of a chart, offering context and clarity for the data displayed.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the chart title in the chart.
+Using DocIO, you can **customize the chart title in the chart**.

 ## Set the Chart Title Name